 - Payment History: Because a client with a history of making payments on time is likely to continue this behavior, their payment history is considered.

-- No Bankruptcies or Judgements: Legal issues like bankruptcies and judgments can signify that the business is in financial trouble and may not be able to make payments.
+- No Bankruptcies or Judgments: Legal issues like bankruptcies and judgments can signify that the business is in financial trouble and may not be able to make payments.

 How Client Creditworthiness is Used in Factoring Decisions